-- Guidelines are to be reviewed every two years with revisions and updates as appropriate.
-Updates may happen sooner as needed. - The Guideline Coordinator will keep track of the guideline review schedule. - Deadlines for feedback will generally be a period of two weeks. - Lack of response by email is viewed as assent/lack of disagreement. - At any time, anyone may send feedback on a guideline to the point person named in the gray box at the bottom of the guideline or the Guideline Coordinator.
-This feedback will be saved for the next guideline revision. - Minor changes including (but not limited to) correction of typos, changes in test names, small additions, updating hyperlinks, and changes in contact information may be made and published without MSEC approval.
+- Goal is guidelines are to be reviewed every two years with revisions and updates as appropriate.
+Updates may happen sooner as needed. - If a guideline has not been reviewed in the past five years, it will be decommissioned until it is revised. - Deadlines for feedback will generally be a period of two weeks. - At any time, anyone may send feedback on a guideline.
+This feedback will be saved for the next guideline revision. - Minor changes including (but not limited to) correction of typos, changes in test names, small additions, updating hyperlinks, and changes in contact information may be made and published without committee approval.

-Wiki
+Wiki Supplements

-- The long-term goal for the guidelines is for every guideline to have a corresponding supplemental page on the wiki. - The guideline will be information needed to take care of a patient in the moment. - The wiki supplement will include references, resources, historical background, past versions, and other information.
+- The long-term goal for the guidelines is for every guideline to have a corresponding supplement page on the wiki. - The guideline will be information needed to take care of a patient in the moment. - The wiki supplement will include references, resources, historical background, past versions, and other information.